Arseni10Lk/Planar-Quadrotor/README.md

 u_2
 \end{bmatrix}
 $$

 ### Observation Vector (4 elements)
 We assume that we have an IMU, which measures linear accelerations and angular velocity, and an altitude sensor, which measures altitude.
-However, accelarations are measured relative to the body cor
+However, accelerations are measured relative to the body

 $$
 \mathbf{y} =
 \begin{bmatrix}
 y \\
+\theta \\
 \dot{\theta} \\
-\ddot{x_b} \\
-\ddot{y_b}
 \end{bmatrix}
 $$

+$$
+y_k = H x_k + v_k
+$$

+ - `v_k` is measurement noise (sensor errors, inaccuracies)

 ### Linearized System Matrices